-- There are no civil marriages in Oman, however it is still possible to get married via a religious ceremony.
+- There are no civil marriages in Oman, however, it is still possible to get married via a religious ceremony.

 - You may be required to swear an affidavit or oath beforehand which you can do at the British embassy in Muscat.

 - If, for whatever reason, you cannot get married in a church or mosque, it may be possible for you to wed in the British Embassy in Muscat.
-For this to be possible however, you and your partner will have to be residents in Oman and you will have to prove (through documentation) that you are unable to wed in a church or mosque.
+For this to be possible, you and your partner will have to be residents in Oman and you will have to prove (through documentation) that you are unable to wed in a church or mosque.

-- As always, if you are ever in doubt, get into contact with your relevant embassy for the most recent information regarding the correct documents and time scales as these things can change.
+If you are ever in doubt, get into contact with your relevant embassy for the most recent information regarding the correct documents and time scales as these things can change.

-- Birth certificate.
+- Birth certificate

-- Passports of two witnesses.
+- Passports of two witnesses

 - Fee (approximately £50)

-- Divorce certificate (if necessary from previous marriage).
+- Divorce certificate (if necessary from previous marriage)

-- Death certificate (if you have been widowed).
+- Death certificate (if you have been widowed)

-- Sworn affidavit stating that you are free to marry.
+- Sworn affidavit stating that you are free to marry